Zulko/moviepy/_sources/user_guide/loading.rst.txt

 When a clip as a mask attached to it, this mask will indicate which pixels will be visible when the clip is composed with other clips (see :ref:`compositing`).
 Masks are also used to define transparency when you export the clip as GIF file or as a PNG.

-The fundamental difference between masks and standard clips is that standard clips output frames with 3 components (R-G-B) per pixel, comprised between 0 and 255, while a mask has just one composant per pixel, between 0 and 1 (1 indicating a fully visible pixel and 0 a transparent pixel).
+The fundamental difference between masks and standard clips is that standard clips output frames with 3 components (R-G-B) per pixel, comprised between 0 and 255, while a mask has just one component per pixel, between 0 and 1 (1 indicating a fully visible pixel and 0 a transparent pixel).
 Seen otherwise, a mask is always in greyscale.

 When you create or load a clip that you will use as a mask you need to declare it.
 You can then attach it to a clip with the same dimensions :